 4.6 WIS-TechSpec-5: Operating a Global Discovery Catalogue

-4.6.1 A Global Discovery Catalogue shall provide a Web-based Application Programming Interface (API), as specified in the Guidance on technical specifications of WIS 2.0, for users to search for and discover WIS resources.
+4.6.1 A Global Discovery Catalogue shall provide a Web-based Application Programming Interface (API), as specified in the Guide to the WIS Vol. II (WMO-No. 1061), for users to search for and discover WIS resources.

 4.6.2 A Global Discovery Catalogue shall be populated from discovery metadata provided by data publishers.

-4.6.3 A Global Discovery Catalogue shall subscribe to at least one Global Broker for notifications concerning new, updated, or deleted discovery metadata records, as specified in the Guidance on technical specifications of WIS 2.0.
+4.6.3 A Global Discovery Catalogue shall subscribe to at least one Global Broker for notifications concerning new, updated, or deleted discovery metadata records, as specified in the Guide to the WIS Vol. II (WMO-No. 1061).

 4.6.4 A Global Discovery Catalogue shall download new or updated discovery metadata records from a Global Cache for ingest, validation and publication.

 4.6.5 A Global Discovery Catalogue shall not publish a malformed/non-compliant discovery metadata record.
-In such an event, the WIS Centre from where the malformed/non-compliant discovery metadata record originated shall be alerted as specified in the Guidance on technical specifications of WIS 2.0.
+In such an event, the WIS Centre from where the malformed/non-compliant discovery metadata record originated shall be alerted as specified in the Guide to the WIS Vol. II (WMO-No. 1061).

 4.6.6 A Global Discovery Catalogue shall remove a discovery metadata record when it receives a notification to do so from the original data publisher.